 With the breakneck pace at which technology is progressing in the field of real estate (as in many others), it’s no surprise that agents and brokers may feel overwhelmed with deciding what to incorporate into their marketing strategy.

-Today, we will be going over the 10 best lead gen strategies for a rapidly evolving real estate industry to give you the tools to keep the buyers coming in.
+Here are the 10 best lead gen strategies for a rapidly evolving real estate industry to give you the tools to keep the buyers coming in:

 Lead generation is the process of attracting and converting prospective buyers into leads with a vested interest in your company’s product or service.
 In real estate, generating leads comes with its own set of challenges, including finding the best software and sites to use and employing various customer experience strategies.